Home - Vertrouwensketen

 The Secure Chain works via the services in the Port Community System of Portbase.
 For more than twenty years already, most data exchange in the port logistics chains has securely and reliably been running through this neutral logistics platform for the Dutch ports.

 Portbase has added an additional authorisation layer to various services to facilitate the Secure Chain.
 This means an adjustment for existing customers.
-Shippers/forwarders who are new to Portbase can connect to a paid service that offers extensive options, or to a free service.
-Want to see how the solution works?
-Click here to join the live demo.
+Shippers/forwarders who are new to Portbase can connect to a paid service that offers extensive options, or to a free basic service.

 Target groupPortbase service